papplo/codeworks-solo-project/README.md

 ___

 ## Developers log

+June 13, 2018: Backend and database deploying...
+- Setting up a mongodb on `mlab.com` is super easy, there are lot's of guides available, and the free tier gets you up and going in less than 5 minutes.
+- Setting up Backend on `now.sh` proved easy, but there were few guides to explore the `environment keys`, some commands were available right in `help` — but the free tier of now doesn't allow more than one instance running at the same time...

+June 13, 2018: Investigating deploying of demo
+- Deploying frontend to `now.sh`, a zero-configuration server right from the command line!
+- Static files (frontend) are easy to deply from an npm-enabled repo.
+The reporting is quite verbose and catches any errors when beeing built on server.
+- Aliases and domain name mapping available!

-June 12, 2018: Starting to abandon certain goals to be achieved for MVP: namely geolocation-to-city with google maps, upload images to server/ cdn and securing error reporting in app.
-This has been a massive project in terms of actions and goals, why the important thing is to scope down goals wight from the beginning.
-Next iteration of app could serve as more than just a prototype, with actual content tied to user location, timespan and interests.
+June 12, 2018: Starting to abandon certain goals to be achieved for MVP
+- namely geolocation-to-city with google maps, upload images to server/ cdn and securing error reporting in app.
+- This has been a massive project in terms of actions and goals, why the important thing is to scope down goals wight from the beginning.
+- Next iteration of app could serve as more than just a prototype, with actual content tied to user location, timespan and interests.

 June 11, 2018: Adding cross-branch work to server-branch.
 Soon to merge into master.
  - Proved hard to maintain project goals intact, not stressed about outcome, but design is a painpoint and getting components to work without problems equally as time-consuming.